-Site Stripping
+Site Stripping and Demolition

-Initial site preparation should include stripping of any surficial vegetation.
-This includes the removal of the moderate native grass, weeds, and shrubs present at the site.
-These materials should be disposed of off-site.
+Initial site stripping should include removal of any surficial vegetation, as well as any underlying topsoil or other organic materials.
+Based on conditions encountered at the time of the subsurface exploration, stripping should also include any weeds, grasses, shrubs, and trees.
+Root systems associated with the trees should be removed in their entirety, and the resultant excavations should be backfilled with compacted structural fill soils.
+Any organic materials should be removed and disposed of off-site, or in non-structural areas of the property.
 The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.